What’s New

 From here, a flight of steps will take you back to ground level, where you can wander about the maze of trees and shrubs, or head back out the same way you entered.

-It can be accessed through a passageway on the left inside the main worship pavilion, which is found right by the temple entrance.
+It can be accessed from inside the main worship pavilion right by the temple entrance, via a passageway on the left.

 We’ll let you decide whether it’s worth a look from the photos!